-- Selling personal and/or school property is not allowed

-- Physical public displays of affection are not acceptable behavior at school

-- No sunflower seeds at school

-- No energy drinks at school
+- Selling personal and/or school property is not allowed - Physical public displays of affection are not acceptable behavior at school - No sunflower seeds at school - · No energy drinks at school

-- Digital Communication Devices
+Digital Communication Devices

-Districts may regulate the possession or use of any cellphone, smartphone, pager or electronic signaling device while pupils are on campus, while attending school-sponsored activities, or while under the supervision and control of school district employees.
+Districts may regulate the possession or use of any cellphone, smartphone, pager or electronic signaling device, and use of social media while students are on campus, while attending school-sponsored activities, or while under the supervision and control of school district employees.
 All digital communication devices shall remain turned off and in students backpacks unless: there is an emergency; there is a perceived threat of danger; when a teacher or administrator has said it is acceptable; or if it is part of an individualized education program (IEP).
 Possession or use is allowed if essential to student's health as determined by a licensed physician or surgeon.
-[EC 48901.5, 48901.7; ne]
+[EC 48901.5, 48901.7, 48901.8; ne]